 In accordance with the Audit Committee Charter, the Audit Committee assists the Board in fulfilling its responsibility for oversight of the integrity of our accounting, auditing, and financial reporting practices.
-During the fiscal year ended December 31, 2020, the Audit Committee met 11 times.
-The Audit Committee reviewed and discussed the interim financial information contained in our Quarterly Reports on Form 10-Q with our Chief Financial Officer, our Chief Legal Officer, and the independent registered public accounting firm prior to public release.
+During the fiscal year ended December 31, 2021, the Audit Committee met 9 times.